awsdocs/amazon-emr-management-guide/doc_source/emr-s3-acls.md

  There are many ways to set the cluster configuration options, depending on the type of cluster you are running\.
 The following procedures show how to set the option for common cases\.

 **To write files using canned ACLs in Hive**
 +  From the Hive command prompt, set the `fs.s3.canned.acl` configuration option to the canned ACL you want to have the cluster set on files it writes to Amazon S3\.
 To access the Hive command prompt connect to the master node using SSH, and type Hive at the Hadoop command prompt\.
-For more information, see [Connect to the Master Node Using SSH](emr-connect-master-node-ssh.md)\.
+For more information, see [Connect to the master node using SSH](emr-connect-master-node-ssh.md)\.

    The following example sets the `fs.s3.canned.acl` configuration option to `BucketOwnerFullControl`, which gives the owner of the Amazon S3 bucket complete control over the file\.
 Note that the set command is case sensitive and contains no quotation marks or spaces\.